 After 24 hours the colostrum (containing lots of antibodies) is replaced by milk, which has low levels of antibodies.

-It is absorbed by special cells in the lining of the small intestine in the first 6-8 hours, however these cells can also absorb bacteria which can be very dangerous for the foal.
-This is why it is so important to have a clean foaling box and clean mare with no access to other horses, to minimise the bacterial burden that the foal comes into contact with and therefore can absorb in the first few hours of life.
+It is absorbed by special cells in the lining of the small intestine in the first 6-8 hours.
+However, these cells can also absorb bacteria which can be very dangerous for the foal.
+This is why it is so important to have a clean foaling box and clean mare with no access to other horses.
+This ultimately minimises the bacterial burden that the foal comes into contact with and therefore can absorb in the first few hours of life.
 After 12-24 hours absorption across the intestinal lining declines to almost zero.

 This is why we measure the foals blood IgG levels after 24 hours, as prior to this the levels may still be increasing and therefore we may get a falsely low result.